matteoferla/rdkit_to_params/README.md

 The `from_mol` class method recognises `*[NH]CC(~O)*` and assigns it as a backbone properly.
 However, `Chem.MolFromSmiles('*[NH]CC(~O)*')` cannot be embedded, so is a bit of a horrible one for users to use.
+Throughout the code, dummy atoms (*/R) are changed to carbons or chlorines and then changed back.
-Cystathionine and similar amino acids are the problem as I cannot simply make an amino acid backbone be recognised, however if protonated as is the case `'`[NH1]C[CH0](=O)`.
+Cystathionine and similar twinned amino acids are the problem as I cannot simply make an amino acid backbone be recognised, however if protonated as is the case `'`[NH1]C[CH0](=O)`.
 Maybe the `CC(=O)NCC(=O)NC` option may be a better choice after all.